Pitchnogle/cryptography/data/README.md

-This folder contains various text files to testing the various cryptography & code tools.
+This folder contains various text files to aid in testing the various cryptography & code tools.